EU AI Act: Frequently Asked Questions Answered

 Start Your Compliance Journey Today

-The EU AI Act is not a future concern.
-It is a current obligation with escalating deadlines.
-Whether you need to classify your AI systems, prepare technical documentation, or run a fundamental rights impact assessment, the time to act is now.
+The EU AI Act is not a someday problem.
+It is a live obligation with deadlines stacking up behind it.
+Classifying your systems, preparing technical documentation, running a fundamental rights impact assessment: all of it is on the clock right now.

-AI Comply HQ provides a guided, conversational compliance assessment that helps you identify your obligations, classify your systems, and generate the documentation you need, in hours, not months.
+We built AI Comply HQ to take the dread out of that work.
+It is a guided, conversational assessment that helps you pin down your obligations, classify your systems, and generate the documentation you need, in hours, not months.

 Start Your Free Compliance AssessmentThis FAQ is based on Regulation (EU) 2024/1689 of the European Parliament and of the Council of 13 June 2024 (the EU AI Act).
 It is provided for informational purposes and does not constitute legal advice.
 Consult qualified legal counsel for guidance specific to your organisation.